DAILY DISCIPLINE #186

 B. We serve Him and

-C. We worship Him
+C. We stand with Him

 A true servant of God accepts servanthood as his identity.
 Notice how James describes himself.